isc-projects/bind9/doc/notes/notes-9.19.25.rst

 Security Fixes
 ~~~~~~~~~~~~~~

-- Malicious DNS client that sends many queries over TCP but never reads
+- A malicious DNS client that sent many queries over TCP but never read
-  responses can cause server to respond slowly or not respond at all for other
+  the responses could cause a server to respond slowly or not at all for
-  clients. :cve:`2024-0760` :gl:`#4481`
+  other clients.
+This has been fixed. :cve:`2024-0760` :gl:`#4481`

 - Excessively large resource record sets can be crafted to slow down
   database processing.
 This has been addressed by adding a configurable
   limit to the number of records that can be stored per name and type in
   a cache or zone database.
 The default is 100, but it can be tuned with
-  the new ``max-records-per-type`` option. :gl:`#497` :gl:`#3405`
+  the new :any:`max-records-per-type` option. :gl:`#497` :gl:`#3405`

-  An excessively large number of resource record types for a single owner name can
+  An excessively large number of resource record types for a single owner
-  be crafted to slow down database processing.
-This has been addressed by adding
+  name can be crafted to slow down database processing.
+This has been
-  a configurable limit to the number of records that can be stored per name and
+  addressed by adding a configurable limit to the number of records that
-  type in a cache or zone database.
-The default is 100, and can be tuned with
+  can be stored per name and type in a cache or zone database.
+The
+  default is 100, and can be tuned with the new :any:`max-types-per-name`
-  the new ``max-rrtypes-per-name`` option. :cve:`2024-1737` :gl:`#3403`
+  option. :cve:`2024-1737` :gl:`#3403`

-  ISC would like to thank Toshifumi Sakaguchi who independently discovered
+  ISC would like to thank Toshifumi Sakaguchi who independently
-  and responsibly reported the issue to ISC. :gl:`#4548`
+  discovered and responsibly reported the issue to ISC. :gl:`#4548`

-- A malicious DNS client that sends many queries with a SIG(0)-signed message
+- A malicious DNS client that sends many queries with a SIG(0)-signed
-  can cause server to respond slowly or not respond at all for other clients.
+  message can cause server to respond slowly or not respond at all for
-  :cve:`2024-1975` :gl:`#4480`
+  other clients.
+This has been fixed. :cve:`2024-1975` :gl:`#4480`

-- Due to a logic error, lookups that trigger serving stale data and require
+- Due to a logic error, lookups that triggered serving stale data and
-  lookups in local authoritative zone data may result in an assertion failure.
+  required lookups in local authoritative zone data could have resulted
-  This has been fixed. :cve:`2024-4076` :gl:`#4507`
+  in an assertion failure.
+This has been fixed. :cve:`2024-4076`
+  :gl:`#4507`

 New Features
 ~~~~~~~~~~~~